Continuous Integration and Deployment for Dynamics 365 CRM with Azure DevOps Pipelines

 Azure DevOps Pipelines

-In this blog, you’ll learn how to set up a streamlined CI/CD process for Dynamics 365 CRM using Azure DevOps Pipelines, automating solution exports, managing deployments across environments,
+In this blog, you’ll learn how you can implement a streamlined Continuous Integration and Continuous Deployment (CI/CD) process for Dynamics 365 CRM using Azure DevOps Pipelines.
+By automating solution exports and imports, you can ensure consistency across environments, reduce manual effort, and speed up your deployment cycles.

 Prerequisites